 Sydney Opera House - Vehicle Access and Pedestrian Safety

-This $120 million project is part of the $152 million upgrade of Sydney Opera House; the biggest building works on the site since its opening in October 1973.
+This $120 million project was part of the $152 million upgrade of the Sydney Opera House; the biggest building works on the site since its opening in October 1973.

-- Construction of a 45m x 40m underground loading dock (cavern) to be located below the Sydney Opera House Monumental Steps and existing ground level loading dock
+- Construction of a 45m x 40m underground loading dock (cavern) located below the Sydney Opera House Monumental Steps and existing ground level loading dock

 - Construction of two 80m long underground access corridors north from the north end of the loading dock